-Trump Issues Measured Response To Barcelona Attack Amid Fallout Over Charlottesville Remarks
+Trump's Quick Response To Barcelona Attack Makes His Charlottesville Reactions Look Even Worse

 Trump on Tuesday also again blamed “both sides” for the clashes in Charlottesville.
 “You had a group on one side that was bad.
 You had a group on the other side that was also very violent,” Trump said.
 “Nobody wants to say that.
 I’ll say it right now.”

-Using Twitter, Trump in the past has offered much quicker responses to violent incidents around the world.
+But Trump has been quick to cite “radical Islamic terrorism” for attacks in the past.
 It took him less than a day to respond to terrorist attacks in Paris, Manchester, England, and London, the last of which he used as a reason to plug his proposal for a travel ban from several Muslim-majority countries.

+His rhetoric toward “radical Islam” is often violent and sweeping, unlike his comments on the white supremacist and racist groups who gathered for the rally in Charlottesville, which Trump claimed had some “fine people.”

-As Vox has pointed out, Trump has been traditionally slow to respond to violent incidents where Muslims are the victims.
+As Vox has pointed out, Trump has been generally slow to respond to violent incidents where Muslims are the victims.

 Trump also has claimed he can “predict” terrorism, saying he “can feel it.”
 After a gunman who claimed allegiance to the Islamic State attacked a gay nightclub in Orlando, Florida, in June 2016, killing 49 and wounding scores more, Trump bragged about “being right on radical Islamic terrorism.”